celxl/cache-helper/README.md

 ```

+## Comming soon
+Add reddis, so the class can be configuralbe to either in-memory or redis cache
 ## Conclusions
 Very simple way to handle cache with minimum dependencies, that should help you speed up your work.